danygiguere/docker_db/README.md

 - Once installed a newtork will have been created.
 Look in the logs and you should see:
     - `Network docker_db_my-network   Created `

-- Note that you meay need that network name for other apps.
-For instance in another app you may have a docker-compose file that looks like this:
+- Note that this network is necessary if you want to connect other apps from other docker networks.
+You'll then need to add the network name in the docker-compose file under the `networks` section.
+For example:

 ```
 version: '3.7'